 1: Plan in advance and get organised

-Generally, banks need a minimum of two completed years of trading and tax documents from freelancers.
+Generally, banks need a minimum of two completed years of trading and tax documents from self-employed individuals.
 However, several brokers are now working with an increased number of self-employed borrowers with just one year’s worth of accounts.

 2: Consider the importance of a mortgage adviser